 Zeolite also blocks viral replication, does not disrupt the electrolytes in the body and naturally establishes an optimal pH level (between 7.35 and 7.45), which activates healthy brain, immune and liver function and supports the elimination of pesticides, herbicides and xeno-oestrogens.
 This makes zeolite especially suitable as a detoxifying agent as it can remove common heavy metals like aluminium, arsenic, cadmium, lead and mercury from the body which can help with the treatment and prevention of disorders such

 as Alzheimer's disease, multiple sclerosis and Parkinson's disease.
 This can potentially help to heal a range of toxicity-related

 inflammatory diseases, including dementia, while supporting (not burdening) the body’s excretory systems.

 Zeolite is available in powdered or liquid form.
 The liquid zeolite is up to 10 times more efficient than the powdered form.

-Zinc is the healing mineral and part of the enzymes that helps the body to metabolise protein, carbohydrates and alcohol.
+Zinc is the healing mineral with the atomic number of 30 and is part of the enzymes that helps the body to metabolise protein, carbohydrates and alcohol.
 It also aids in building bones and healing wounds.
-There are about two grams of zinc in the body where it is highly concentrated in the hair, skin, eyes, nails and testes.
-Zinc is a co-factor in many enzymes that regulate growth and development, sperm generation, digestion and nucleic acid synthesis.
-It is also a constituent of many enzymes involved in metabolism.
+Read more about Zinc

 Highest sources of zinc in milligrams per 100 grams